Financial planning tools and services to put you on the path to the future you want

 The good news?
 Research has found that as we age, gratitude and other positive feelings come more easily.
-Could that explain why we feel more happiness in retirement?
+Could that explain why we feel more happiness as we age?

 Rituals of thanksgiving around the world are ancient, and all of them celebrate our resilience and joy as we overcome life’s obstacles.
 Science now shows us why being thankful and practicing gratitude are so good for us.